cypress-io/cypress-example-recipes/README.md

 [stub-navigator-api](https://glebbahmutov.com/blog/stub-navigator-api/) | Stub navigator API in end-to-end tests [Readable Cypress.io tests](https://glebbahmutov.com/blog/readable-tests/) | How to write readable tests using custom commands and custom Chai assertions
 [Parallel or not](https://glebbahmutov.com/blog/parallel-or-not/) | Run Cypress in parallel mode on CircleCI depending on environment variables
-[Use TypeScript With Cypress](https://glebbahmutov.com/blog/use-typescript-with-cypress/) | Step by step tutorial how to set up TypeScript support in Cypress using WebPack bundler
+[Use TypeScript With Cypress](https://glebbahmutov.com/blog/use-typescript-with-cypress/) | Step by step tutorial on how to set up TypeScript support in Cypress using WebPack bundler
 [Cypress should callback](https://glebbahmutov.com/blog/cypress-should-callback/) | Examples of `.should(cb)` assertions
 [Cypress jump](https://glebbahmutov.com/blog/cypress-jump/) | Create a React component using JSX and inject it into live application from a Cypress test